Agent Orange: Use in the Vietnam War

-Agent Orange was usually sprayed from helicopters or from low-flying C-123 Provider aircraft, fitted with sprayers and "MC-1 Hourglass" pump systems and 1,000 U.S.gal chemical tanks.
+Agent Orange was usually sprayed from helicopters or from low-flying C-123 Provider aircraft planes, fitted with sprayers and "MC-1 Hourglass" pump systems and 1,000 U.S.gal chemical tanks.
 Spray runs were also conducted from trucks, boats, and backpack sprayers.
-Altogether, over 80,000,000 L of Agent Orange were applied.
+Altogether, over 21,000,000 U.S.gal of Agent Orange were applied.

 The first batch of herbicides was unloaded at Tan Son Nhut Air Base in South Vietnam on January 9, 1962.
 U.S. Air Force records show that at least 6,542 spraying missions took place throughout Operation Ranch Hand.
 By 1971, 12 percent of the total area of South Vietnam had been sprayed with defoliating chemicals, at an average concentration of 13 times the recommended U.S. Department of Agriculture application rate for domestic use.
 In South Vietnam alone, an estimated 39,000 sqmi of agricultural land was ultimately destroyed.
 In some areas, TCDD concentrations in soil and water were hundreds of times greater than the levels considered safe by the EPA.

-The campaign destroyed 20,000 sqkm of upland and mangrove forests and thousands of square kilometres of crops.
+The campaign destroyed 7700 sqmi of upland and mangrove forests and thousands of square kilometres of crops.
 Overall, more than 20% of South Vietnam's forests were sprayed at least once over the nine years.
 3.2% of South Vietnam's cultivated land was sprayed at least once between 1965 and 1971.
 90% of herbicide use was directed at defoliation.

 The U.S. military began targeting food crops in October 1962, primarily using Agent Blue; the American public was not made aware of the crop destruction programs until 1965 (and it was then believed that crop spraying had begun that spring).
 In 1965, 42% of all herbicide spraying was dedicated to food crops.
 In 1965, members of the U.S. Congress were told, "crop destruction is understood to be the more important purpose ... but the emphasis is usually given to the jungle defoliation in public mention of the program."
 The first official acknowledgment of the programs came from the State Department in March 1966.

-When crops were destroyed, the Viet Cong would compensate for the loss of food by confiscating more food from local villages.
+When crops were destroyed, the National Liberation Front would compensate for the loss of food by confiscating more food from local villages.
 Some military personnel reported being told they were destroying crops used to feed guerrillas, only to later discover, most of the destroyed food was actually produced to support the local civilian population.
-Wil Verwey wrote in 1977 that ecologist Arthur H. Westing, during a 1969 visit to Quang Ngai province, had been told that 15 crop destruction missions had been approved in the province for 1970.
-According Verwey, these missions would have been enough to cover 85% of crop lands in the province and would have caused famine and left hundreds of thousands of people without food or malnourished although it was unclear if all the approved missions were actually carried out.
+Wil Verwey wrote in 1977 that ecologist Arthur H. Westing, during a 1969 visit to the Quang Ngai province, had been told that 15 crop destruction missions had been approved in the province for 1970.
+According to Verwey, these missions would have been enough to cover 85% of crop lands in the province and would have caused famine and left hundreds of thousands of people without food or malnourished although it was unclear if all the approved missions were actually carried out.
 According to a report by the American Association for the Advancement of Science, the herbicide campaign had disrupted the food supply of more than 600,000 people by 1970.